Damiana Leaf Benefits, How Much To Consume, And Risks

 What Are The Active Components Of Damiana Leaf?

-Both the species of damiana have an abundance of flavonoids, hydrocarbons, alkaloids, oils, terpenes, etc.
+Both the species of damiana have an abundance of flavonoidsi XA group of natural substances found in almost all fruits and veggies with anti-inflammatory and disease-fighting properties. , hydrocarbons, alkaloids, oils, terpenes, etc.

 Tetraphyllin B, gonzalitosin I, caffeine, arbutin, damianin, tricosan-2-one, and hexacosanol are identified in the plant (12).